Less screen time and more sleep critical for preventing depression

 The authors’ research also supports the use of a personalised, combined lifestyle interventions to help manage mood and promote physical wellness.
-This is in alignment with their recent World Psychiatry paper, led by senior author Dr Joseph Firth, a UKRI Future Leaders Fellow, from The University of Manchester, and Adjunct Fellow at NICM Health Research Institute, Western Sydney University.
+This is in alignment with their recent World Psychiatry paper (opens in a new window), led by senior author Dr Joseph Firth (opens in a new window), a UKRI Future Leaders Fellow, from The University of Manchester, and Adjunct at NICM Health Research Institute, Western Sydney University.

 Additional contributors to the study included NIHR Maudsley Biomedical Research Centre and King’s College London, United Kingdom, and the University of Padua, Padua, Italy.